Browser width

 The M/M/1 loss system in terms of queuing theory

-Entities arrive at a single server as a Poisson process.
-The service time value is exponentially distributed.
+Thus, in the M/M/1 loss system, entities arrive at a single server according to a Poisson process.
+Service time is exponentially distributed.

-If the server is idle, then when an entity arrives, it starts servicing it and becomes busy.
 If the server is busy, then when an entity arrives, it is rejected and considered lost.
-Therefore, such a system is called a loss system or otherwise a blocking system.
+Therefore, such a system is called a loss system.

 Watch the learning video about the M/M/1 loss system.